TheNightmanCodeth/Android-Asset-Placer/README.md

 * -w use to move the web-hi-res image (If you chose to generate one) to your home (~/) folder
 * -d use to delete the archive when done

-For example, If you had a zip called ic_launcher.zip in your home directory, your project path is ~/AndroidStudioProjects/Highdeas/, you generated the web-hi-res version of your icon, and you wated to delete the archive when finished, this is what you would run:
+For example, If you had a zip called ic_launcher.zip in your home directory, your project path is ~/AndroidStudioProjects/Highdeas/, you generated the web-hi-res version of your icon, and you want to delete the archive (ic_launcher.zip) when finished, this is what you would run:
 > assetplacer -a '~/ic_launcher.zip' -p '~/AndroidStudioProjects/Highdeas/' -i -w -d